On Air Now

 6 December 2019, 13:47 | Updated: 6 December 2019, 13:51

 Its lilting rhythm and solemn minor key has ensured We Three Kings’ place as a distinctive and popular carol.
 But what are its origins and what are the lyrics?

-‘We Three Kings’ is an Aeolian mode Christmas carol dating from 1857.
+‘We Three Kings’ (or ‘We Three Kings of Orient Are’) is an Aeolian mode Christmas carol dating from 1857.